ExzoZbta/CPSC-334/module3/README.md

 Overview
 --------
-'Onmetaphobia' is an esp32-interactive Processing sketch that
+'Onmetaphobia' is esp32-Processing-powered installation art relying on user interaction with a photoresistor and touch sensors within an eyeball.

   Description of 'Onmetaphobia'
   ------------------------------